Tablet & Capsule Texture Testing — Solid Dosage Pharmaceutical Testing

 Film coating adhesion(internal spec)(internal spec)(internal spec)50NHook / peel jig0.5–2 mm/s

-Comparison Table: Solid Dosage Testing Instruments
+Comparison: Solid Dosage Testing Instruments

 FeatureEnterprise brands (SMS-class)Budget brands (Cell-class)KHT TA-30